Packing List

 Sustenance and Food Prep:

-• Food – dinner will be provided, please bring your own breakfasts, lunches and snacks.
-We suggest keeping these simple and raw, or reheatable.
-If you need a stove, please bring your own or share with other villagers.
+• Food – please bring your own breakfasts, lunches, dinners and snacks.
+We suggest keeping as much of this as you can simple and raw, or reheatable.
+We will set up a well-resource communal kitchen to support meal preparation – make use of it to share and collaborate with fellow campers or do your own thing.
+You may also want to bring your own stove or share with a camp neighbour.
 We encourage minimal packaging for the kids snacks where possible.
+Drinking water is available on site.

 • Cooking equipment – for anything you want to heat or cook at your campsite.